Manic comic Jonathan Winters dead at 87

 Winters' career derailed in 1959 when he began crying on stage at a nightclub in San Francisco.
 He was later taken into custody by police who found him climbing the rigging of a sailboat, saying he was from outer space.

-Wrung out from the solitude of the road and stress of performance, Winters spent eight months in a psychiatric facility.
+Wrung out from the solitude of the road and stress of performance, Winters spent eight months in a mental facility.

-"I almost lost my sense of humor," he said in the interview with Reuters, recalling that his role as furniture mover Lennie Pike in the 1963 ensemble comedy film "It's a Mad, Mad, Mad, Mad World" marked a turning point in his recovery.

-"I was fresh out of the hospital.
-I didn't know if I was up to doing a picture such as this," he said.
-But he took the part at his wife's urging, and "I finally opened up, I realized I was back, and I was in charge of myself and my mind."

 Winters once admitted he felt the need to be "on" at all times - staying on the set after filming was done to entertain the crew, breaking into characters to amuse strangers on an elevator or joking with customers in a store.

-Winters also became familiar for his commercial work on behalf of such brands as Hefty trash bags, Good Humor ice cream and the California Egg Commission.

-He won an Emmy in 1991 for his work on the short-lived sitcom "Davis Rules" and was given the Mark Twain Prize for American Humor in 1999.
+Winters won an Emmy in 1991 for his work on the short-lived sitcom ""Davis Rules" and was given the Mark Twain Prize for American Humor in 1999.

 Recent work included providing the voice of Papa Smurf in the 2011 live action "The Smurfs" movie, and a sequel due for release in July.